 Do I even need to say that finding food for vegetarians is tough?
 Meat in Argentina is supposed to be the best in the world and steak houses abound.
 They have a fair amount of Italian food so pizza and pasta is readily available.
 We found a food hall in the city that had a vegetarian vendor - Green and Co - which was great and we headed straight there every evening.

 |Ranch day trip - Barbecue|

 As far as safety is concerned.
 We were warned to be vigilant.
 There are street people.
 Whole families live on the streets.
 There was a family who slept in the street opposite our hotel.
 People beg for money and accost the cars trying to sell anything from tea towels to hats.

 |Ranch day trip - gauchos rounding up horses|

 Giving money to beggars only perpetuates the problem as people learn to make a living scrounging and continue to do so.
 If you do feel moved to make a difference, donate to a charity that uplifts impoverished people.

-I've added a link travel and safety tips - here - which are applicable anywhere in the world.
+At the top of this page is a link for travel and safety tips which are applicable anywhere in the world.